MicrosoftDocs/windows-itpro-docs/windows/deployment/do/delivery-optimization-test.md

 **Observations**

-* 'PercentPeerCaching' is 99.8%.
+* 'PercentPeerCaching' is 99.8%
-* There are still 'BytesFromHttp' source being used.
+* There are still 'BytesFromHttp' source being used
-* One peer was found.
+* One peer was found
-* All peering was done from device on the LAN, as shown with 'BytesFromLanPeers'.
+* All peering was done from device on the LAN, as shown with 'BytesFromLanPeers'

 **On machine #3:**